PatrickMar0/WhatToDo/README.md

 At the top of the screen next to the play/run button there should be two dropdowns, one to select an emulator and the other to select the task.
 Select the task dropdown which is probably displaying signingReport as the selected task.
 Then choose app from the list of options.
 Now you can run the app again as normal.

-After completing this and when Chase has successfully added you SHA-1 key to the firebase project, you will be able to use the app to its full extent and you can now sign into the app through the login page.
+After completing this and when Patrick has successfully added you SHA-1 key to the firebase project, you will be able to use the app to its full extent and you can now sign into the app through the login page.

-If you have any difficulties or questions please feel free to reach out to Chase.
+If you have any difficulties or questions please feel free to reach out to Patrick.